 On Nov.
 11, 1918, World War I ended.
 A year later, President Woodrow Wilson proclaimed Nov.
 11 as Armistice Day.
-Since then, Armistice Day, now Veterans Day, has evolved into an annual observance of recognizing the sacrifices of U.S. military service members and as of 2018, their families.
+Since then, Armistice Day, now Veterans Day, has evolved into an annual observance of recognizing U.S. military service members’ sacrifices and, as of 2020, their families.

-Today, we highlight the contributions made by the service members from every branch of the military—including our own military veterans on our team.
+Today, we highlight the service members’ contributions from every branch of the military—including our own military veterans on our team.

-Managing partner Craig Carlson served as the Cheif of Legal Assistance, Chief of U.S. Army Clain and Senior Trial Counsel in the U.S. Army JAG Corp from 1989-1992 at Fort Devens.
-He moved on to be stationed in Fort Hood, where he served as the Senior Trial Defense Counsel from 1992-1994.
+Managing partner Craig Carlson served as the Chief of Legal Assistance, Chief of U.S. Army Claims, and Senior Trial Counsel in the U.S. Army JAG Corp from 1989-1992 at Fort Devens.
+He moved on to be stationed at Fort Hood, where he served as the Senior Trial Defense Counsel from 1992-1994.

 I served in the U.S. Army as an enlisted member from 1987-1990, served in the Florida and Georgia National Guard from 1990-1997 while in college and law school.
 Then I served as a commissioned officer in the Army from 1998-2001.
 I began my military career in artillery, moved into infantry and Judge Advocate General’s Corp.

-As a judge advocate, I worked in legal assistance, operations law and was a prosecutor for both military crimes and civilian offenses that occurred on Army property.
+As a judge advocate, I worked in legal assistance, operations law, and a prosecutor for military crimes and civilian offenses on Army property.

-The military taught me that working as a team can multiply your strengths, but can also do the same for weakness.
+The military taught me that working as a team can multiply your strengths and do the same for weakness.
 Encouraging and building up your teammates is the path to success.
 In addition, I learned a great deal about people in general.
 In the military, you live alongside members from all walks of life and experiences.
 This experience helps me relate better to the clients I serve and the juries to who I argue.

 The military has its own language and culture.
-It’s not something you can just learn but requires experience to understand.
-Knowing the pay and benefits system, rank structure, and daily requirements gives me an understanding of all the options I can explore for the benefit of my client.
+It’s not something you can learn but requires experience to understand.
+Knowing the pay and benefits system, rank structure, and daily requirements gives me an understanding of all the options I can explore for my client’s benefit.
 Regardless of the type of case, I use my own experiences to get the best result for the Service Members I represent.

 Before coming to Fort Hood, I was stationed in Fort Campbell, Kentucky.”